dhis2/dhis2-core/dhis-2/dhis-web-api/src/main/resources/openapi/EventsExportController.md

 ### `*.parameter.EventRequestParams.occurredAfter`

 Get events that occurred after given date and time.
+This parameter is inclusive, so results with the exact date and time specified will be included in the response.
 If no time is specified, first millisecond of the day is used.

 ### `*.parameter.EventRequestParams.occurredBefore`

 Get events that occurred before given date and time.
+This parameter is inclusive, so results with the exact date and time specified will be included in the response.
 If no time is specified, last millisecond of the day is used.

 ### `*.parameter.EventRequestParams.scheduledAfter`

 Get events that are scheduled after given date and time.
+This parameter is inclusive, so results with the exact date and time specified will be included in the response.
 If no time is specified, first millisecond of the day is used.

 ### `*.parameter.EventRequestParams.scheduledBefore`

 Get events that are scheduled before given date and time.
+This parameter is inclusive, so results with the exact date and time specified will be included in the response.
 If no time is specified, last millisecond of the day is used.

 ### `*.parameter.EventRequestParams.updatedAfter`

 Get events updated after given date and time.
+This parameter is inclusive, so results with the exact date and time specified will be included in the response.
 If no time is specified, first millisecond of the day is used.

 ### `*.parameter.EventRequestParams.updatedWithin`